 Mia’s passion, which has translated to speaking at multiple protests and rallies, led to her involvement in Bob Brown’s Stop Adani convoy in Mullumbimby.
 Speaking to an estimated 5,000 people it became clear her ability to inspire an audience and discuss the urgent call for action to our climate emergency.

 A multiple Nanga Mai award winner, which recognises the academic excellence of Indigenous students at a state level, reflects Mia’s academic rigour, receiving the highest Indigenous Atar in the state.
-Now graduated, Mia will begin to study Law, hoping to create meaningful, systemic change that actively decolonises our society through promoting regenerative, sustainable systems.
+Now graduated, Mia has commenced studying a Bachelor of Arts at Melbourne Uni, hoping to major in Creative Writing and Indigenous studies.